viktorklochkov/flow/ilya.md

 ##stability checks

-R_A[B,C] under different B and C
+* R_A[B,C] under different B and C

 ##comparison to published
-rewrite macros to produce nice plots
+* rewrite macros to produce nice plots

 ##Q Vectors arithmetic
-* support for adding two qvectors
-* support for setting normalization
-* do not use abs q normalization - does not work right now
+* do not use abs q normalization. it is not possible to revert the normalization right now.

 ## Statistics
-* fix variance calculation naive version is not stable
+* fix variance calculation; naive version is not stable.

 #DONE